Armor (matter) – Armor made out of inorganic matter. Armor (matter) is also known as an exoskeleton. A subcategory of (350) Power Bestowal (objects).

 The Marvel universe uses armor a lot more than the DC universe and the theme is more or less that the government sees armor as an equalizer in the battle between humans and superhuman and mutants in particular.

 Iron Man (Marvel) is the most famous hero with armor and first armor was the Mark I in Marvel Fact Files #48 (Eaglemoss).

 The Iron Monger (Marvel) armor is in some ways the Mark I armor on steroids in Marvel Fact Files #54.

-Iron Man has a new endo-sym armor that seems more like a superpower than a gadget.
+Iron Man has a new endo-sym armor that seems more like an intrinsic superpower than a gadget.